bensadeh/circumflex/README.md

 ### Syntax highlighting
-#### Hacker News Idiosyncrasies
-For the most part, `circumflex` aims to present Hacker News as close as possible to how it appears on the website.
-However, just like in code, there are certain idiosyncratic parts of Hacker News which make sense to format differently for the sake of legibility.
-See the Settings section on how to disable some of these features.

 #### Quotes

-In the comment section, quotes are separated by a paragraph and open with `>` like so:
+In the comment section, quotes are separated by a paragraph and open with a `>` like so:
 ```
 >This is a quote